z5ouyang/A.C.Rsuite/README.md

 # Instruction
 There are two main pipelines, one is for standard RNA-Seq analysis; the other one is for ATAC-Seq and transcription factor (TF) ChIP-Seq.
 Currenly it dose not support broad peak assays such as histone ChIP.
 But you can use peaks from ATAC-seq to quantify them, such as H3K27ac ChIP-Seq.

-All commands below provide a help instruction by no parameter, such as `rnaPipe.R` in command line.
+:point_right:All commands below provide a help instruction by no parameter, such as `rnaPipe.R` in command line.:point_left:

 ## Prepare the sample definition file
 In order for the pipelines to know the locations of your samples of all groups/conditions, the sample definition file is required.
 It is a 4 column table for RNA-Seq or ATAC-Seq and 5 column table for ChIP-Seq.
 The table is 'tab' (*\t*) separated without header.
 Each row is a group.